SplashID Review 2024: Does This Service Tread Water?

 Details View Plan View Plan

-We decided to test the free plan to see how this password manager works on its most restrictive tier.
-We were actually pleasantly surprised at how many features were available, but we could see how you would want the paid option if SplashID is going to be your only password manager.
+During our initial review, we tested the free plan to see how this password manager works on its most restrictive tier.
+We were surprised at how many features were available, but we could see how you would want the paid option if SplashID is going to be your only password manager.

-The free plan is useful on one device with a handful of passwords, as you can only save 25 pieces of information (passwords, clothing size, frequent flyer info, etc.) using this tier.
+The free plan can be used on one device with a handful of passwords, as you can only save 25 pieces of information (passwords, clothing size, frequent flyer info, etc.) using this tier.
 There’s no syncing and no sharing available.

 SplashID features